justdepie/justdepie/README.md

 - 📊 a Junior Data Analyst
 - 🎓 a postgraduate Data Science student at Athens University of Economics and Business.
 - 👩‍🎓 a graduate of the department of Statistics and Actuarial Science, University of Piraeus.
-- 💗 a passionate about Machine Learning and Arts.
+- 💗 passionate about Machine Learning and Arts.
 - 🐌 a proud mom of a pet snail, called Garry.
 - 🔍 just a curious person seeking new knowledge